 - Backup and disaster recovery — Hyperconverged solutions simplify the process to backup and recover data in the event of a loss.

 At OneNeck, we work with the leading hyperconverged appliance companies and know the strengths and weaknesses of each.
-We combine that knowledge with our business expertise to help you assess your goals – whether it be reducing cost and complexity, increasing performance and efficiency, or merely trying to simplify your infrastructure – and then make recommendations that are customized to your business.
-So when you’re ready to simplify the complexities of traditional IT infrastructure, we’re ready talk hyperconverged.
+We combine that knowledge with our business expertise to help you assess your goals – whether it be reducing cost and complexity, increasing performance and efficiency, or merely trying to simplify your infrastructure.
+Contact us today for a free consultation.